pauleveritt/git_tips/my_site.md

 And lots of extra paragraphs and sections..
 Maybe a lot of ponies and unicorns.
-Stay for the though-leader insight.
+Stay for the thought-leader insight.
 Added by the remote site for the last update.